Churchill caretaker ministry: Formation of the caretaker government

-Churchill's new government was known as the Caretaker ministry.
-It was composed mostly of Conservatives, supplemented by the small Liberal National Party and some other individuals like Sir John Anderson who had been associated with the government.
-Churchill had completed his Cabinet appointments by the morning of 26 May and drove with his wife Clementine to his Woodford constituency where he gave his first speech of the election campaign.
-He commented on the "caretaker" nickname, saying: "They call us 'the Caretakers'; we condone the title, because it means that we shall take every good care of everything that affects the welfare of Britain and all classes in Britain".
+Churchill's new government was known officially as the National Government, and unofficially as the Caretaker Ministry.
+The official title implied a continuation of the Conservative-dominated coalition of the 1930s, especially as it was composed mostly of Conservatives, supplemented by the small Liberal National party and some other individuals like Sir John Anderson who had been associated with that government.
+Churchill had completed his Cabinet appointments by the morning of 26 May, and drove with his wife Clementine to his Woodford constituency where he gave his first speech of the election campaign.
+In that speech he commented on the "caretaker" nickname, saying: "They call us 'the Caretakers'; we condone the title, because it means that we shall take every good care of everything that affects the welfare of Britain and all classes in Britain".
 Churchill was formally reappointed prime minister by the King on 28 May.

 The Labour and Liberal parties formed the Opposition, except that one Liberal member, Gwilym Lloyd George, accepted Churchill's invitation to continue as Minister of Fuel and Power, the office he had held since 3 June 1942.
 While Churchill was obliged to replace all the other Labour and Liberal ministers in the coalition, he made no significant changes to the structure of the government.
-There were just two new posts: a Parliamentary secretary (Peter Thorneycroft) was appointed to the Ministry of War Transport and there was an additional Parliamentary Under-Secretary of State for Foreign Affairs – Lord Lovat was appointed to share the role with future prime minister Lord Dunglass.
+There were just two new posts: a Parliamentary secretary (Peter Thorneycroft) was appointed to the Ministry of War Transport, and there was an additional Parliamentary Under-Secretary of State for Foreign Affairs—Lord Lovat was appointed to share the role with future prime minister Lord Dunglass.

+The vestigial National Labour Organisation was dissolved in June 1945, its five remaining MPs chose to use the 'National' label instead.

+Churchill went out of his way to attract non-Conservatives to join his government.
+Gwillym Lloyd George stood in the election “as a Liberal candidate supporting the National Government”.
+Leslie Hore-Belisha (a former Liberal National) stood and lost as a “National” candidate.